 That could mean deploying the National Guard to the Jan.
 17 and 20 demonstrations.
 Following a request for troops by Lansing's mayor ("we must prepare for the worst"), Whitmer's office told MLive it is closely monitoring the planned events “and will ensure that the necessary security measures are in place.”

 According to MLive, Michigan State Police this week increased their visible security presence at the Capitol.
 The agency said it's aware of demonstrations planned for Jan.
-17.
+17. The FBI has said its preparing for demonstrations at all U.S. state capitols Jan.
+20.

-Lansing police also promise an increased presence, and say they'll be coordinating with MSP, Capitol Security and federal law enforcement.
+Lansing police also promise an increased presence, and say they'll be coordinating with MSP, Capitol security and federal law enforcement.

 The state Capitol Commission on Monday voted to ban open carrying throughout much of the building, but Attorney General Dana Nessel warns the building remains unsafe.